pablodecm/phd_thesis/src/103_chapter_3.md

 Because the number of particles and their type greatly varies between different interaction processes, the mapping this structure to observable variable space is very useful.
-In fact, the result of the general event reconstruction process at CMS can be expressed also as a set of physical objects:
+In fact, the result of general event reconstruction process at CMS can be expressed also as a set of physical objects:
 $$
 \boldsymbol{y}_\textrm{reco}^\textrm{set} =
  \{ \boldsymbol{y}_\textrm{reco}^\textrm{i} \ | \
   i \in \{{1,...,n_\textrm{reco}} \} \}
 $$ {#eq:set_reco}
-where $n_\textrm{reco}$ is the total number of particles
+where $n_\textrm{reco}$ is the total number of particles,
 $\boldsymbol{y}_\textrm{reco}^\textrm{i}$ are the reconstructed variables for each physical object (i.e. reconstructed type, reconstructed four-momenta, reconstructed charge and any other reconstructed attributes).
 The calibration